MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-data-solutions.md

 # Data solutions for Python apps on Azure

 Azure offers a choice of fully managed relational, NoSQL, and in-memory databases, spanning proprietary and open-source engines in addition to storage services for object, block, and file storage.
-The following articles help you get started with various data solutions on Azure.
+The following articles help you get started with Python data solutions on Azure.

 ## Databases